 After the main meal, the brisket leftovers are out of this world as well.
 This simple rub isn’t just great for brisket, it’s also wonderful on pork ribs, steak and lamb.

-More Delicious Brisket Content
+More Delicious Brisket Recipes

 Brisket Rub